 Miyoko Koyasu.
 Photo by Karolina Kuras.

 Miyoko Koyasu was born in Chiba, Japan and trained at Hashimoto Ballet and Shimada Ballet Institute in Japan and Canada’s National Ballet School.
-Ms. Koyasu joined The National Ballet of Canada as a RBC Apprentice in 2011 and was promoted to Second Soloist in 2018.
+She joined The National Ballet of Canada as a RBC Apprentice in 2011 and was promoted to Second Soloist in 2018.

-Most recently, Ms. Koyasu made her debut in the title role of Alice in Alice’s Adventures in Wonderland, Valencienne in The Merry Widow and Calliope in Apollo.
-She has also danced such roles as Princess Florine, Second Fairy and Pussycat in The Sleeping Beauty, Petal in Cinderella, Olga in Onegin and Sheep in The Nutcracker.
-Her repertoire includes Swan Lake, Romeo and Juliet, Giselle, The Winter’s Tale, Nijinsky, Anna Karenina, Frame by Frame, Le Petit Prince, Pinocchio, A Streetcar Named Desire, La Fille mal gardée, Manon, Allegro Brillante, The Four Temperaments, The Concert, The Dream, Paquita, The Four Seasons, Carousel (A Dance), Piano Concerto #1, Emergence, Being and Nothingness, Paz de la Jolla and The Dreamers Ever Leave You.
+Recently, Miyoko made her debut in the Peasant pas de quatre and as Moyna in Giselle.
+She has danced such roles as Alice in Alice’s Adventures in Wonderland, Princess Florine, Second Fairy and Pussycat in The Sleeping Beauty, Valencienne in The Merry Widow, Petal in Cinderella, Olga in Onegin, Sheep in The Nutcracker and Calliope in Apollo.
+Miyoko's repertoire includes Swan Lake, Romeo and Juliet, Giselle, The Winter’s Tale, Nijinsky, Anna Karenina, Frame by Frame, Le Petit Prince, Pinocchio, A Streetcar Named Desire, La Fille mal gardée, Manon, Allegro Brillante, The Four Temperaments, The Concert, Chaconne, The Dream, Etudes, Petite Mort, Paquita, The Four Seasons, Carousel (A Dance), Piano Concerto #1, Emergence, Being and Nothingness, Paz de la Jolla, The Dreamers Ever Leave You and Orpheus Alive.

 Born: Chiba, Japan